 Once your will is safe and secure it is important to update it every few years.
 This way you can account for all of your property and ensure that the correct family members inherit your property.

 Should I Have a Separate Will from My Spouse?

 Furthermore, separate wills allow you and your current spouse to account for children from previous marriages or other family members.
-So even though you and your spouse’s wills may be similar, it is important that you have a separate document from your spouse.

 What Happens if My Will is Not Drafted Properly?